• About

 The Divriği complex was commissioned by Emir Ahmed Shah, a ruler from the Mengücek dynasty, and his wife Melike Turan Melek, during the golden age of Seljuk influence in Anatolia.
 Rather than simply build a mosque, as many rulers of the period did, the couple envisioned something greater a structure that would combine faith and healing under one roof.

 On one side, a congregational mosque where the townspeople could gather for Friday prayer.
 On the other, a hospital, or darüşşifa, where the sick, injured, and mentally ill could receive care — not just through medicine, but through architecture, sound, water, and warmth.
-In a time when much of the world still viewed illness with fear or superstition, this project embodied humanism and innovation centuries ahead of its time.

 A Masterpiece in Stone